Nethereum/Wonka/README.md

 # Quick Run

-Though not yet quite available, the code from the [Test Online (Async)](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTestAsync.cs) example will soon be incorporated into the [Nethereum Playground](http://playground.nethereum.com/) set of samples.
-There, you will be able to deploy an instance of Wonka to an hosted Ethereum client, after which you can then create and invoke a RuleTree as separate transactions.
+For a slightly more intuitive take on Wonka's potential (via something more akin to a GUI), you can fire up the [Wonka Blazor Editor](https://github.com/jaerith/WonkaRulesBlazorEditor) in order to pull down some rules via IPFS and then invoke them.
+You can also add rules, tweaking their parameters, and you can also change the data record on which the rules act upon.
+You can also deploy the rules to a private Ethereum node and then run them there as well.

 You can also use the simple [Test Online](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTest.cs) example and step through it in order to gain a comprehensive understanding.
 If you wish to test against a local Ethereum client on your development box, simply change the CONST_ONLINE_TEST_CHAIN_URL member to an empty value.

+Though not yet quite available, the code from the [Test Online (Async)](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTestAsync.cs) example might be someday incorporated into the [Nethereum Playground](http://playground.nethereum.com/) set of samples.
+There, you will be able to deploy an instance of Wonka to an hosted Ethereum client, after which you can then create and invoke a RuleTree as separate transactions.

 # Quick Setup (i.e., for local use)